dk241294/Booking/README.md

 ## Test Report
-* Test report automatically generated on `target` folder after finished the test execution
+* When the test is completed, a test report is automatically generated in the 'target' folder.
-* See test report from `target/karate-reports/karate-summary.html` for the Karate default report
+* See the test report from `target/karate-reports/karate-summary.html` for the Karate default report.
-* Also, See the test result that used cucumber report from `target/cucumber-html-reports/overview-features.html` on your browser
+* Also, see the test result that used the cucumber report from `target/cucumber-html-reports/overview-features.html` on your browser.